Annual Technical Report 2005 on Trademark Information Activities submitted by Georgia (SCIT/ATR/TM/2005/GE)

 IV.
 Trademark manual search file establishment and upkeep

 All documents are also manually searchable on paper files, which are regularly updated.
-They are kept in the Office library as numerical and classified collections.

 V. Activities in the field of computerized trademark search systems